Last Updated on February 24, 2022 by rudyooms

 I also tried the same with the CMD.
 I opened the ADMX file to create the correct URI and string.

 But for the third time, nothing happened.
 I was still able to open the CMD.
-And the event log showed the same error: “Rejected by licensing”.
+And the event log showed me again the same error: “Rejected by licensing”.

-After that, I tested it with another policy (Like Peter Klapwijk did) Admx_CTRLALTDEL Policy.
+After again receiving that same error, I tested it with another policy (Like Peter Klapwijk did) Admx_CTRLALTDEL Policy.
 Within a few minutes, the possibility to open the task manager was gone… That was working like expected.

 It was time for me to involve Peter Klapwijk to check if he gets the same error as I did.
 He noticed the exact same thing.
 He reported it to Microsoft.